Jersey City Water Quality at a Glance

 Jersey City – New Jersey – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your city

-The Jersey City Municipal Utilities Authority (JCMUA) provides comprehensive water and sewer services to approximately 261,000 residents across New Jersey’s second-largest city.
+The Jersey City Municipal Utilities Authority (JCMUA) provides comprehensive water and sewer services to approximately 292,000 residents across New Jersey’s second-largest city.
 Established as a municipal utility, the system encompasses over 240 miles of water distribution lines and maintains 5,000 catch basins throughout the city.
-Jersey City receives some of the state’s highest quality drinking water, with an average daily delivery capacity serving residential, commercial, and institutional customers including schools, hospitals, and major businesses in this bustling Hudson County metropolis.
+Jersey City receives water that meets federal standards but faces significant contamination challenges, with an average daily delivery capacity serving residential, commercial, and institutional customers including schools, hospitals, and major businesses in this bustling Hudson County metropolis.

 Skyline of Jersey City